1000 GIS Applications & Uses

 627. Curb Cuts – Finding curb cuts that give access to people with disabilities

-630. Fire Hydrants – Locating hydrants in a municipality marking its general condition, date for greasing the caps and exercising the valve.
+630. Fire Hydrants – Locating hydrants in a municipality marking their general condition, and date for greasing the caps and exercising the valve.

-632. Insect Control – Spraying pesticides to eliminate mosquitoes and other pests with knowing no-spray zones and status of previous spray.
+632. Insect Control – Spraying pesticides to eliminate mosquitoes and other pests with knowing no-spray zones and the status of the previous spray.

-633. Homeless Shelters – Analyzing urban inequalities and homelessness with the aim of allocating homeless shelters appropriately.
+633. Homeless Shelters – Analyzing urban inequalities and homelessness to allocate homeless shelters appropriately.

 635. Sewer Network – Design sewer systems and their networks with right-of-way considerations and using the flow by gravity.

-636. Advisories – Alerting citizens for boil water advisories by taking an area on a map, and connecting to a central database of phone numbers and automated message alerts.
+636. Advisories – Alerting citizens of boil water advisories by taking an area on a map, and connecting to a central database of phone numbers and automated message alerts.